HenryLamBlog/Immersive-Ball-Shooter/README.md

 2. Follow the setup instructions to configure game settings such as ball count and time limits.
 3. Use spatial gestures to shoot green balls in the AR environment.
 4. Aim to shoot as many balls as possible within the time limit to achieve a high score.
+5. Don't shoot the wrong colored balls, as they would grow twice as large.
-5. Enjoy the immersive experience and challenge your friends to beat your score!
+6. Enjoy the immersive experience and challenge your friends to beat your score!

 ## Contributing